 Cherry Brown Butter Bars: Kidney Friendly Cherry Dessert

 I look forward to cherry season all year long.
 I know it has finally come when the price drops from $5.99/lb to finally <$2.99/lb.
-I sometimes can get a overly ambitious with my cherry purchases and can’t seem to quite finish the bag before they start to look withery (yeah, I know, not a word).
+Sometimes, I can get overly ambitious with my cherry purchases and can’t seem to quite finish the bag before they start to look withery (yeah, I know, not a word).

 This is where it is good to have a few handy baked good ideas on hand.
 Enter: Cherry Brown Butter Bars – a beautiful, tasty kidney friendly cherry dessert.

 The plus side of using a shortbread-type recipe is that you really limit sodium without sacrificing flavor (thanks unsalted butter!).
-We used shortbread for chocolate-free s’mores a couple weeks back and loved the results.
+We also used shortbread for chocolate-free s’mores a couple of weeks back and loved the results.
 So now to making our own shortbread…

 - ¾ cup unsalted butter, melted